krosenfeld-IDM/chexprompt/README.md

 print(results)
 ```

-If you would like to evaluate a large amount of reports, we recommend enabling asynchronous mode, as follows:
+If you would like to evaluate a large amount of reports, we recommend enabling asynchronous mode, as follows (available only for openai models):

 ```python
 import chexprompt